Janet G. Mullins Grissom: George H. W. Bush administration

+Lobbying career

-In 1995, Ford Motor Company chief executive officer Alex Trotman recruited Mullins as Ford's Vice President for Washington Affairs, the company's Top Lobbyist.
-She was the second woman to become a corporate officer of Ford in the 90+ year history of Ford Motor Company.
+In 1995, Ford Motor Company chief executive officer Alex Trotman recruited Mullins as Ford's vice president for Washington Affairs, the company's Top Lobbyist.
+She was the second woman to become a corporate officer of Ford in the ninety-plus year history of Ford Motor Company.
 On May 27, 2000, Janet Mullins married Thomas L. Grissom of Louisville, Kentucky, becoming known as Janet Mullins Grissom.
 During the 2000 Firestone and Ford tire controversy, Grissom briefed members of the United States Senate Committee on Commerce, Science and Transportation on the controversy.

-During her time with Ford, Grissom at one point chaired the Executive Committee of the Alliance of Automobile Manufacturers.
+During her time with Ford, Grissom at one point chaired the executive committee of the Alliance of Automobile Manufacturers.
 She also served on the Board of Directors of the International Republican Institute and the American Council of Young Political Leaders and as a member of the Council on Foreign Relations, the Atlantic Council, and the Federal City Council.

 Grissom retired from Ford in 2004 and in 2005 joined the lobbying firm of Peck, Madigan, Jones & Stewart.
 Possibly her most high-profile appearance since that time came in 2007 when she represented Mattel during the United States House Energy Subcommittee on Commerce, Trade and Consumer Protection's hearing on the 2007 Chinese export recalls.

+Death

+Grissom died on April 29, 2023, at the age of 73.